rafaelcoelho1409/GoogleShoppingBot/README.md

 - datetime
 - os

-## Para rodar este bot em sua máquina:
+## Running this bot on a local machine:
-- baixe este repositório (pasta) em sua máquina.
-Você pode usar o seguinte comando no seu terminal de comando:
+- clone this repo in your machine:
 > git clone https://github.com/rafaelcoelho1409/GoogleShoppingBot.git

-- escolha seu interpretador Python (python3, python3.x)
+- choose a Python interpreter (python3.x)

-- execute os seguintes comandos (para Linux):
+- execute the following commands (for Linux):
 > cd GoogleShoppingBot
 > python3 GoogleShoppingBot.py

-## Executando o bot em Docker (para Linux):
+## Running this bot on Docker (for Linux):
-- Instale o docker em sua máquina local.
-Tutorial de instalação no site abaixo:
+- Install Docker in your local machine.
+Installation tutorial in the link below:
 > https://docs.docker.com/engine/install/

-<h2> Execute os seguintes comandos no seu terminal: </h2>
+<h2> Execute the following commands in your terminal: </h2>
-- Construa a imagem Docker a partir do Dockerfile desta pasta:
+- Build a Docker image from Dockerfile in this repo:
 > sudo docker build -t gsbot:v1 .

-- Execute um novo contâiner a partir da imagem criada com o volume criado anexado a este contâiner:
+- Run a new container from the created image:
 > sudo docker container run -it --name gsbot gsbot:v1

-- Digite a pesquisa que você deseja fazer (exemplo: samsung galaxy s21) e dê ENTER
+- Type the search term you want to do (example: samsung galaxy s21) and click ENTER

-- Digite o número de páginas da pesquisa do google que você deseja que o bot faça a coleta dos produtos e preços
+- Type the number of pages from google search you want to the bot collecting products and prices

-- Copie o nome do arquivo gerado ao fim da execução (ARQUIVO_CSV)
+- Copy the file name created in the end of the running (CSV_FILE)

-- Após isso, para poder abrir os arquivos em sua máquina local:
+- After, to open files in your local machine:
-> sudo docker container ls -a #copie o CONTAINER_ID do contâiner chamado 'gsbot'
+> sudo docker container ls -a #copy the CONTAINER_ID from container called 'gsbot'
-> sudo docker cp CONTAINER_ID:/home/seluser/'ARQUIVO_CSV' .
+> sudo docker cp CONTAINER_ID:/home/seluser/'CSV_FILE' .
-(ex: sudo docker cp d5f466d18766:/home/seluser/'pe_de_cabra-2021-11-08 21:35:55.679724.csv' .)
+(ex: sudo docker cp d5f466d18766:/home/seluser/'smartphone-2021-11-08 21:35:55.679724.csv' .)
-> sudo -s #abre o modo root para acessar os arquivos
+> sudo -s #open root mode to access files
 > cd seluser
-> ls #liste a pasta seluser para visualizar os arquivos dentro
+> ls #list 'seluser' folder files to see files into
-Copie o nome do arquivo csv (ARQUIVO_CSV) que aparece nessa listagem
+Copy the csv file name (CSV_FILE) that is in the list from 'ls' command
-> libreoffice ARQUIVO_CSV (ex: cama_elastica.csv) #Abre a tabela em csv no LibreOffice
+> libreoffice CSV_FILE (example: smartphone.csv) #Open the CSV table on LibreOffice
-> #dê CTRL-D para sair do modo root
+> #Type CTRL-D to exit root mode

-- Caso precise deletar o csv extraído do contâiner 'gsbot':
+- In the case you need to delete the CSV file extracted from 'gsbot' container:
-> sudo -s #modo root
+> sudo -s #root mode
-> rm -r ARQUIVO_CSV #deleta o arquivo csv vindo do contâiner
+> rm -r CSV_FILE #deletes the csv file from the container
-> #dê CTRL-D para sair do modo root
+> #Type CTRL-D to exit root mode

-- Para executar o bot novamente no mesmo contâiner:
+- To run this bot again in the same container:
 > sudo docker container start gsbot
 > sudo docker container exec -it gsbot python3 GoogleShoppingBot.py

-- Para deletar o contâiner:
+- To delete this container:
 > sudo docker container stop gsbot
 > sudo docker container rm gsbot